-When using the integration, the starting point for the 24 hour window is when the end user sent the message from WhatsApp.
+When using the Social Messaging add-on, the starting point for the 24 hour window is when the end user sent the message from WhatsApp.
 It’s not when the message was received by Support and the ticket was created, for example.

 If you fail to reply within the 24-hour window, you can’t reply to the end user until the end user sends another message, reopening the 24-hour window.
 The 24-hour period restarts every time the end user sends a message.

 If the agent replies after 24 hours, the reply is still added to the ticket and appears in the ticket interface, but the end user doesn’t actually receive the reply (meaning a reply in WhatsApp, or a ticket notification in their email Inbox).

 Error messages about the failure display in the upper-right portion of the agent interface and in the Events log.